 1) haplogroups D and CF migrated out of Africa separately;

-We will return to Haplogroup E and the continent of Africa.
+We will return to Y-DNA Haplogroup E and the continent of Africa.

-‘Haplogroup D is comprised of subclade D1-M15 and D3-P99, both in continental East Asian, especially frequent in Tibet, subclade D2-M55, nearly exclusively in Japan, and paragroup D, which was discovered mainly in Tibet as well as on the Andaman Islands.
-In this study, only D1 and D3 samples were sequenced.
+‘Haplogroup D is comprised of subclade D1-M15 [D1a1a]and D3-P99 [D1a1b], both in continental East Asia… especially frequent in Tibet [D1a1], subclade D2-M55 [D1a2a], nearly exclusively in Japan, and paragroup D, which was discovered mainly in Tibet as well as on the Andaman Islands.
+In this study, only [D1a1a] and [D1a1b] samples were sequenced.
 Except for the sample YCH177 (Zhuang ethnicity), all the tested D1 samples (Han and Yi ethnicities) are derivative at SNP N1.

-The southern clade expanded later than the north^ because it contained Tubal and Meshech who share similar haplogroup sequences not just with each other but also with the northern clade of Magog.
-The reason why these three brothers have become one is due to their strong similarity genetically, in temperament and in personalty.
+The southern clade expanded later than the north^ because it contained Tubal and Meshech’s lines, who share similar Haplogroup sequences not just with each other but with the northern clade as evidenced by Magog.
+The reason why these three brothers have easily and inconspicuously become one, is due to their strong similarity genetically, in temperament and in personalty.

 Khazaria – emphasis & bold mine:

-Ancient DNA evidence supports the contribution of Di-Qiang people to the Han Chinese gene pool, multiple authors, 2010:
+Ancient DNA evidence supports the contribution of Di-Qiang people to the Han Chinese gene pool, multiple authors, 2010 – emphasis & bold mine:

 ‘The Y-DNA haplogroup O2-M122 is very common in the Han Chinese population and had a presence in prehistoric China, as did Q1a1a1-M120, which is also found among Mongols.
 Other branches of Q1a are found among Central Asians, Siberians, Amerindians, and Northern Europeans.